yanaiela/easyEmbed/README.md

          and you're good to go.
 * Keep in separate files only the words you care about, for avoiding large amount of time for the full matrix to load.
-* Keeping a unify format for all embeddings.
+* Keeping a unified format for all embeddings.
 You don't have to deal with how the pre-trained are saved or their format